mixxit/docsy-example/content/en/docs/Crafting/Alchemy.md

 Alchemy
 {{% /pageinfo %}}

+# Overview

+Alchemy is a shaman only skill that can be used from level 25 onwards.
+It mainly consists of grinding herbs together to create all manner of potions.
+You can use alchemy with the /craft command, dropping the two components in the left two slots then clicking the slot on the right

 # Recipes

 | Recipe  | Skill   | MinSkill | Item1   | Item2    | Output Item         | Class  |